Christochi/RestaurantAPI/README.md

 # Restaurant API
 ## Description
-The REST API is used to update the food menu of a Restaurant and the Chefs profile of the webpage.
+The REST API is used to update the food menu of a Restaurant and the Chefs profile on the webpage.
 You can also perform normal CRUD operations via the endpoints (`/menu/` and `/chef/`).

 The data from the API is displayed on the webpage after refreshing the webpage.
 Loading or refreshing the webpage automatically sends a **GET** request to the endpoint to retrieve the data